apache/cassandra-java-driver/changelog/README.md

 - [bug] JAVA-1284: ClockFactory should check system property before attempting to load Native class.
 - [bug] JAVA-1255: Allow nested UDTs to be used in Mapper.
+- [bug] JAVA-1279: Mapper should exclude Groovy's "metaClass" property when looking for mapped properties

 Merged from 3.0.x: